First published in A Diversity of Creatures in April 1917, linked to the story “Regulus”. Listed in ORG as no. 1048.

 For further background see Susan Treggiari’s essay “Kipling and the Classical World”.
 For a summary of useful sources, see “Kipling and Horace”, written by David Page for The Kipling Journal in June 2003.
 See also the excellent chapter ‘Horace’s Kipling’ in Horace Made new: Horation Influences on British Writing from the Renaissance to the Twentieth Century by Charles Martindale, Cambridge University Press 1993.

 Notes on the text

-broths impure Bacteria.
+broths impure: bacteria.
 Kipling knew and respected many doctors. and had even once considered studying medicine, but only briefly.
-He wrote a number of stories about medical matters, including “Unprofessional”. and “The Tender Acnilles”, both to be found in his last collection, Limits and Renewals (1932).
+He wrote a number of stories about medical matters, including “Unprofessional”. and “The Tender Achilles”, both to be found in his last collection, Limits and Renewals (1932).

-the heated wheel Engineering, particularly in relation to cars.
+the heated wheel: physics and engineering, particularly in relation to cars.
 Kipling was a keen early motorist, but only as a passenger, though he wrote a number of stories about the behaviour and misbehaviour of motor-cars: “Steam Tactics” (1905), “The Vortex” (1917), The Muse among the Motors (1904-1929), and “Aunt Ellen” (1932),

 He had, of course, been highly interested in engineers and engineering in earlier years, witness “The Bridge-Builders” (1893).